 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 14 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 At Solutions Review, we’ve read the report, available here, and pulled out the key takeaways.

-Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as software markets evolves.
+Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as software markets evolve.
 As a result, the following vendors have been removed for no longer meeting Gartner’s inclusion thresholds: IBM, Microsoft, and SDL.

 With a strong understanding of the current DXP market, Acquia has jumped from the Challengers quadrant to the Leaders quadrant.
 This vendor’s vision for an “open DXP” allows it to tap directly into key market demands, making use of its expansive and active open-source community base.
 The platform is also supported with strong digital marketing capabilities and a low-code site builder after recent acquisitions of Mautic and Cohesion.
-Liferay demonstrates a good understanding of the DXP market, offering strong capabilities for extensiblity and application integration.
+Liferay demonstrates a good understanding of the DXP market, offering strong capabilities for extensibility and application integration.
 Episerver has jumped from the Visionaries quadrant into the Leaders quadrant, demonstrating strong progress in delivering a broader digital experience; the platform is particularly effective for B2C and B2B use cases.

 OpenText’s Experience Platform offers a wide variety of capabilities and can be deployed in a variety of public clouds, including Amazon, Google, and Microsoft.
 OpenText is particularly well-suited to supporting logged-in, authenticated experiences for B2B uses cases.
-SAP’s Cloud Platform and other digital experience capabilities are cloud-agnostic, and can be deployed on various public cloud infrastructures.
-The platform itself is well-suited to organizations that already use SAP business applications, and includes unique features such as mobile software development kits, machine learning capabilities, and SAP Conversational AI.
+SAP’s Cloud Platform and other digital experience capabilities are cloud-agnostic and can be deployed on various public cloud infrastructures.
+The platform itself is well-suited to organizations that already use SAP business applications and includes unique features such as mobile software development kits, machine learning capabilities, and SAP Conversational AI.

 Bloomreach is the sole Visionary in this year’s Magic Quadrant.
 Its DXP is called Bloomreach Experience (brX) and is available as a hybrid cloud offering, most often used for B2B and B2C use cases.
 Its technology makes use of AI for search, personalization, and product recommendation.
-Bloomreach also offers a widespread technology partner channel with digital commerce vendors including commercetools, Elastic Path, and Salesforce.
+Bloomreach also offers a widespread technology partner channel with digital commerce vendors, including commerce tools, Elastic Path, and Salesforce.

 Maintaining its position as a Niche Player, Crownpeak offers transparent pricing with a low barrier to entry for customers who want to explore DXP at their own pace.
 Its UI has been praised as user-friendly and intuitive, and its SaaS model is appealing to midsize organizations with few internal IT resources.
-CoreMedia’s Content Cloud is available as a cloud PaaS that can be managed by various parties, and is primarily useful to B2C and B2B use cases.
-Its multiexperience strategy has improved with hybrid headless CaaS and digital experience delivery to additional channels.
+CoreMedia’s Content Cloud is available as a cloud PaaS that can be managed by various parties and is primarily useful to B2C and B2B use cases.
+Its multi-experience strategy has improved with hybrid headless CaaS and digital experience delivery to additional channels.